-- 6.56 Where it has been determined that a person is not eligible for CHC and an alternative package of care is required (e.g. FNC in a care home, or a joint package of care in the community), the lead role will normally lie with the local authority, or, as agreed between agencies, in their local care management arrangements.
-The NHS will work alongside the local authority to develop and implement an appropriate care plan. - 6.57 This care plan must not require an LA to provide services which are beyond its powers to provide.
-However, neither the LHB nor the local authority can dictate what the other organisation can provide. - 6.58 There should be no gap in the provision of care.
-People should not find themselves in a situation where neither the NHS nor the relevant local authority (subject to the person meeting the relevant means test and having needs that fall within the appropriate Fair Access to Care eligibility criteria) will fund care, either separately or together. - 6.59 A written agreement should also be established with the individual and/or their representative, clearly setting out what is covered by NHS funding, what may be accessed via the local authority subject to its eligibility criteria, and what the individual will be responsible for. - 6.60 Clarity of responsibility for funding and implementation should inform, rather than prevent, any joint arrangements that may be established e.g. lead commissioning, pooled budgets.
+- 5.57 Where it has been determined that a person is not eligible for CHC and an alternative package of care is required (e.g. FNC in a care home, or a joint package of care in the community), the lead role will normally lie with the LA, or, as agreed between agencies, in their local care management arrangements.
+The NHS will work alongside the local authority to develop and implement an appropriate care plan. - 5.58 This care plan must not require a LA to provide services which are beyond its powers to provide.
+However, neither the LHB nor the LA can dictate what the other organisation can provide. - 5.59 There should be no gap in the provision of care.
+People should not find themselves in a situation where neither the NHS nor the relevant local authority (subject to the person meeting the relevant means test and having needs that fall within the appropriate Fair Access to Care eligibility criteria) will fund care, either separately or together.

+5.60 A written agreement should also be established with the individual and/or their representative, clearly setting out what is covered by NHS funding, what may be accessed via the local authority subject to its eligibility criteria, and what the individual will be responsible for.